 The $10 per day can quickly add up though!

 Fortunately, the international plans for T-Mobile customers are more cost-effective for roaming in India.
-You can get international data roaming for free on postpaid plans, but the speed is usually limited to 2G.
-For higher speeds including 4G, you'll need to purchase an add on-demand pass.
+You can get international data roaming for free on certain postpaid plans, but the speed is usually limited to 2G.
+For higher speeds including 4G, you'll need to add an International Pass costing $5 per day.

 Using Your Unlocked GSM Cell Phone in India